-Moreover, accounts payable to related parties have increased from €1,438 million to €1,856 million mainly due to following transactions:
+Moreover, accounts payable to related parties have increased from \leq 1,856 million to \leq 2,527 million mainly due to following transactions:

-Fresenius SE & Co.
-KGaA received a loan of €575 million from Fresenius Finance Ireland PLC.
+- Fresenius SE & Co.
+KGaA received a loan of €968 million from Fresenius Finance Ireland PLC. (previous year €575 million). - In addition loans and financing accounts with affiliated companies in the context of inhouse banking (cash pool) increased.